 You should rely only on the information contained in this prospectus, incorporated herein by reference or contained in a prospectus supplement.
-Neither we nor the selling stockholders have authorized anyone else to provide you with different or additional information.
-The selling stockholders are not making an offer of these securities in any state where the offer is not permitted.
+We have not authorized anyone else to provide you with different or additional information.
+We are not making an offer of these securities in any state where the offer is not permitted.
 You should not assume that the information in this prospectus, or incorporated herein by reference, or in any prospectus supplement is accurate as of any date other than the date on the front of those documents.